-What these results show is that the expectation algorithm typically does a very good job, but there are certain types of devices and random processes for which it performs poorly.
-We initially thought that the online 2-stage algorithm presented in this paper would be able to overcome these limitations, but there appears to be some problems associated with taking the expected value of first stage variables.
-Fig. 3a gives an example of the power exchanged between the house and the grid for one day, along with the RTP.
-As expected, most consumption occurs when the price is low and when the price is high power is sold back to the grid from the battery, EV and PV.
-The expectation and 2-stage controllers follow the general trend of the perfect controller with some small divergences.
+Figure 3a gives an example of the power exchanged between the house and the grid for one day, along with the RTP.
+As expected most consumption occurs when the prices are low, and when the price is high power is sold back to the grid from the battery, EV and PV.
+The 2-stage and expectation controllers follow the general trend of the perfect controller with some small divergences.